EddyVerbruggen/nativescript-admob/README.md

 * Use `createInterstitial` and have the plugin automatically preload the ad and show it when loaded.
 This is not recommended because there's a delay the user may notice.
 * (Since plugin version 2.0.0) Use `preloadInterstitial`, and (at any time after its Promise resolves) `showInterstitial`.
 This will hide the preloading delay for your users.
 Note that the parameters of `createInterstitial` and `preloadInterstitial` are exactly the same so migration should be easy.

+If you want to get notified when an interstitial is closed, provide an `onAdClosed` callback as shown below.

 ### createInterstitial
 Again, not recommended.